operator-framework/java-operator-sdk/docs/CODE_OF_CONDUCT.md

 sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified defaultPollingPeriod of time.
+No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this defaultPollingPeriod.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban